baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 chrosos@localhost / $ vim
 ```

-The problem with running crosh in the browser is that if you want to use shortcuts like Ctrl+w
+The problem with running crosh in the browser is that if you want to use shortcuts like `Ctrl`+`w`
 (in Vim, for example), Chrome will take the default action associated to that shortcut.
 One solution is to open crosh as a window.